jeremysalwen/PrinTuna/README.md

 1. You load your test model into Cura, and tell PrinTuna which parameters you want to tune.
 2. PrunTuna will generate a grid of the test object, each copy with slightly different parameters.
-3. You print out the grid of objects, and tell printuna how each object fared, giving it a rating from 1 to 10.
+3. You print out the grid of objects, and tell PrinTuna how each object fared, giving it a rating from 1 to 10.
 4. Go back to step 2 and repeat!

 Printuna is smarter than random search, so if it notices certain settings result in better prints, it will try out those